VanL/psf-bylaws/bylaws.md

 In all other respects Officer Directors shall be as at-large Directors.

 **Section 5.5.2 Term Limits for Directors.**
-No director shall serve more than six consecutive years.
-If a director has served for six years, that director shall again become eligible to serve on the Board of Directors when the directors after the election of the at-large directors in the following calendar year.
+No elected director shall be eligible for election after having served six or more consecutive years.
+If a director has served for six or more years, that director shall again become eligible for election to the Board of Directors in the following calendar year after stepping down from the Board.
 This limit shall take effect upon the next election of non-term-limited directors.

 **Section 5.6.
 Resignation and Removal of Directors.** A director may resign at any time upon written request to the corporation.